isaac-weisberg/HalfFive/README.md

 # HalfFive - a reactive programming framework

+## Features

+1. Strict static information on the events' emission scheduling context
+1. No `onError` and `completed` events
+1. No exceptioning support

 ## Rationale

 One of the core concepts established by the [ReactiveX](http://reactivex.io)'s Reactive extensions API is transparency of the mutlithreaded execution context in which an `Observable` emits its events.
 Simply put, the interface of an observable sequence does not carry any information about the following details: